-[11] Another option is to seek enforcement against alter egos or successors in interest of the award debtor which themselves may be subject to jurisdiction in the United States.
-In

-CBF Industria de Gusa S/A v AMCI Holdings, Inc, 850 F3d 58 (2d Cir.
-2017), the US Court of Appeals for the Second Circuit held that award creditors could seek recognition and enforcement of a foreign arbitration award against certain purported alter-egos of the debtor without first having to seek recognition of the award in a proceeding against the debtor itself (which in that case was a defunct company which the creditors had not named as a defendant in the recognition action); but see Frontenac Int'l, SA v Glob.
+Another option is to seek enforcement against alter egos or successors in interest of the award debtor which themselves may be subject to jurisdiction in the United States.
+In CBF Industria de Gusa S/A v.
+AMCI Holdings, Inc., 850 F.3d 58 (2d Cir.
+2017), the US Court of Appeals for the Second Circuit held that award creditors could seek recognition and enforcement of a foreign arbitration award against certain purported alter-egos of the debtor without first having to seek recognition of the award in a proceeding against the debtor itself (which in that case was a defunct company which the creditors had not named as a defendant in the recognition action); but see Frontenac Int'l, S.A. v.
+Glob.
 Mktg.
-Sys., JLT, 2013 WL 2896896, at \6 (D Md 11 June 2013) (dismissing action seeking recognition over award debtor).
+Sys., JLT, 2013 WL 2896896, at 6 (D. Md.
+11 June 2013) (dismissing action seeking recognition and enforcement against award debtor and alter egos where the court lacked jurisdiction over award debtor).